rlober/RoBO/_posts/0008-08-08-tutorials.md

 results = bayesian_optimization(objective_function, lower, upper, num_iterations=50)
 ```

-At the end we get a dictionary back with all the results and
+At the end we get a dictionary back with contains the following entries:
-some additional meta information such as:

 * "x_opt" : the best found data point
 * "f_opt" : the corresponding function value
-* "incumbents": the incumbent (best found value) of each iteration
+* "incumbents": the incumbent (best found value) after each iteration
-* "incumbent_value": the function values of the incumbent
+* "incumbent_value": the function values of the incumbents
 * "runtime": the runtime in seconds after each iteration
-* "runtime": the optimization overhead after (i.e. time data we do not spend for evaluating the function) of each iteration
+* "runtime": the optimization overhead (i.e. time data we do not spend to evaluate the function) of each iteration
 * "X": all data points that have been evaluated
 * "y": the corresponding function evaluations